-An ERISA bond is a specific type of fidelity bond that protects retirement plans against losses resulting from fraud or dishonesty by the people in charge.
+An ERISA bond is a specific type of fidelity bond used to protect people participating in employee benefit plans such as a defined benefit plan, a pension fund, or a 401(k) plan.
+Federal Law, the Employee Retirement Income Security Act (ERISA), requires the bond.
 Created by the Employee Retirement Income Security Act of 1974, ERISA created rules and a regulatory framework to support and govern employer-sponsored retirement plans and their administration.
-The goal was to protect employees who enroll in these plans.
+The goal was to protect employees who enrolled in these plans.

 The cost for an ERISA bond is a percentage of the money covered, usually around 1%.

 Every person who handles funds or other property of an employee benefit plan is required to be bonded unless covered under an exemption.
 ERISA makes it illegal for any person to receive, handle, disburse, or otherwise exercise custody or control of plan funds or property without being properly bonded.
 These people include the plan administrator, officers and employees of the plan, and trustees.

 Generally, each person must be bonded in an amount equal to at least 10% of the amount of funds they handled in the preceding year.
 The bond amount cannot, however, be less than $1,000 or more than $500,000, or $1,000,000 for plans that hold employer securities.
 These amounts apply to each plan named on a bond.

 For example, assume your company’s plan has funds totaling $1,000,000.
 The plan trustee, named fiduciary, and administrator are three different company employees who each have access to the full $1 million, and each has the power to transfer plan funds, approve distributions, and sign checks.
 Under ERISA, each person must be bonded for at least 10% of the $1 million or $100,000.